MeisterPhantom/TestApiAutomation/readme.md

 robot -d results tests
 ```

+2 - For review the results of the execution tests, [CLICK HERE](./results/report.html)
 ### 4 - Test Plan File ###

 You can consult the test plan in the following link: [Test Plan](./PLAN%20DE%20PRUEBAS%20-%20API.pdf)